Alaska Air logo

 Threats

-• FUEL: Volatile oil prices directly impact operating cost structure
+• FUEL: High volatility in oil prices directly impacts cost structure/profit.

 Key Priorities